-Much of urban waste ends up in the streets, at the shores, and in landfills around the world.
+Much of urban waste ends up in the streets, on the shores, and in landfills worldwide.
 This is a significant sign of land pollution.
 Meanwhile, residents can recycle much of this waste.
-This includes paper waste, plastic waste, aluminum waste, electronic-waste, and more.
+This includes paper waste, plastic waste, aluminum waste, electronic waste, and more.
 We can always donate the computers or electronics we no longer need or send them off to the proper disposal companies.
 Sustainable choices and recycling will help solve the problem of plastic and land pollution.

-When we burn large, open piles of trash, they emit dangerous levels of carbon dioxide.
+When we burn large, open piles of trash, they emit dangerous carbon dioxide levels.
 People and waste companies around the world use this method of disposal.
 Unfortunately, they are ruining the soil quality at their burn sites and producing greenhouse gas, which is heating our planet.

 #15 - In China, 20.8% of soil poses a risk of cancer in children7

-This study shows the land pollution levels on Chinese farmland soil and how they affect human health risk at the national scale.
-From the data obtained during the research, we see that the combined pollution ratio of Chinese farmland soil was 22.10%, with 1.23% of severe pollution level.
-The total non-carcinogenic hazard quotients of farmland soil pollution were safe for adults but had a slight non-carcinogenic risk for children.
-The total farmland area ratio to total carcinogenic for adults was only 1.02%, but for children, the ratio was as high as 20.75%.
+This study shows the land pollution levels on Chinese farmland soil and how they affect human health risks on a national scale.
+From the data obtained during the research, we see that the combined pollution ratio of Chinese farmland soil was 22.10%, with 1.23% at severe pollution levels.

 #16 - About 700,000 deaths yearly are attributable to bacteria from soil pollution [ref]

 #17- If not curbed by 2050, researchers estimate that soil pollution would kill more people than cancer[ref]